 – brownish-black stains

-– swelling of the gums, internal cheek, palate, or underneath the tongue
+– swelling of the gums, internal cheek, roof of the mouth, or underneath the tongue

 – burning sensation in the mouth

 – dryness or excessive salivation

 you may have a problem with oral mucosa, the maxillary bones or the salivary glands, and we recommend you book an immediate appointment with a qualified dentist.

 Who treats oral mucosa diseases in our studio?

 An appointment with the specialist in oral medicine begins with the specialist collecting information relating to the patient’s medical status and the issues which led them to request an appointment.
 This is followed by an inspection of the oral cavity with a dental mirror and a sterile gauze and with manual palpation of the lesion/s.